evidentlyai/evidently/docs/book/monitoring/add_project.md

 {% tab title="UI" %}

 Go to the "home page", and hover over a Project name.
-Click on the bin sign and confirm that you want to delte the Project.
+Click on the bin sign and confirm that you want to delete the Project.

 {% endtab %}